mapbox/mapbox-gl-native/platform/ios/docs/guides/Data-Driven Styling.md

 The effect a key has on the style value is determined by the interpolation mode.
 There are four interpolation modes that can be used with a source style function: exponential, interval, categorical, and identity.
 You can also use exponential and interval interpolation modes with a camera style function.

-#### Exponential
+#### Exponential (or Linear)

-`MGLInterpolationModelExponential` creates a linear effect based on the values.
-The key value is the base for interpolation, and the style value is based on where an attribute value falls between two keys.
+`MGLInterpolationModelExponential` creates a linear or exponential effect based on the values.
+The key value is the starting point for interpolation, and the style value is based on where an attribute value falls between two keys.
+By default, `MGLInterpolationModeExponential` uses an interpolation base of 1.
+This causes a linear relationship between the style value and stop key.

 The stops dictionary below, for example, shows colors that continuously shift from yellow to orange to red to blue to white based on the attribute value.